Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/overview.md

 Charity Navigator has created an open-source [990 Toolkit](http://990.charitynavigator.org/) that allows you to set up an Amazon EC2 instance and clone the full IRS dataset as a relational database.
 You can read their press release about the project [here](http://www.charitynavigator.org/index.cfm?bay=content.view&cpid=4669).

+Greg Saxton has put together a [Python tutorial](http://social-metrics.org/irs-990-e-file-data-part-1/) for wrangling the AWS data into a MongoDB database.

-Chad Kruse at SmarterGiving has a script to convert 990-PF XML files into a MongoDB database on GitHub [here](https://github.com/smartergiving/irs-990-fetch).
+Similarly, Chad Kruse at SmarterGiving has a script to convert 990-PF XML files into a MongoDB database on GitHub [here](https://github.com/smartergiving/irs-990-fetch).

 You can find some useful scripts here for running queries directly within the cloud and downloading data as CSV files, for example [this GitHub gist](https://gist.github.com/ryankanno/a5da4c6f1f8e0136db9623ae1903d23d#form-990).